 How does DLSS achieve this?

-But this is where NIS comes in!
+But this is where NIS arrives!

 NIS – Nvidia Image Scaling